Luke Robinson (rugby league): Background

-Luke Robinson was born in Halifax, West Yorkshire, England.
+Robinson was born in Halifax, West Yorkshire, England.

 Playing career

 Wigan Warriors

-Luke Robinson signed for Wigan Warriors aged eleven, along with future first teamers Gareth Hock and Sean O'Loughlin.
+Robinson signed for Wigan Warriors aged eleven, along with future first teamers Gareth Hock and Sean O'Loughlin.
 He was a find of Wigan's scout Eric Hawley.
-Robinson commented later: “Eric Hawley, who was the scout at that time, watched me at Siddal ARLFC and asked me if I wanted to come on a trial basis and have a look round and I decided to sign to the chromatids", he recalled.
+Robinson commented later: “Eric Hawley, who was the scout at that time, watched me at Siddal ARLFC and asked me if I wanted to come on a trial basis and have a look round and I decided to sign", he recalled.
 “It was under schoolboy terms, but they were binding to the club and to me.
 I came over once every two or three weeks for training, basically just to familiarise myself until I was sixteen and could move over."

-Despite being born in Yorkshire, Luke had supported Wigan Warriors as a kid, his dad taking him to Wembley to watch during the club's glory years.
+Despite being born in Yorkshire, he had supported Wigan Warriors as a kid, his dad taking him to Wembley to watch during the club's glory years.

-Luke progressed through Wigan's scholarship and Academy systems before making his début for the first team at the age of seventeen during the 2002 Super League season.
-This year he was also selected to play for England Academy.
-Luke was an England schoolboys international.
-He played for the England Academy side who were the first ever to beat the Aussie Schoolboys in December 2002.
+Robinson progressed through Wigan's scholarship and Academy systems before making his début for the first team at the age of seventeen during the 2002 Super League season.
+This year, he was also selected to play for the England Academy.
+He was an England schoolboys international.
+He played for the England Academy side, which was the first ever to beat the Aussie Schoolboys in December 2002.

 During 2003, Robinson became a vital part of Wigan's first team squad, often sharing the scrum-half duties with Papua New Guinea star Adrian Lam.
 Lam picked up a knee injury during a crucial stage of the play-offs that season, leaving Robinson to take sole control the Wigan Warriors pack.
 Robinson, a supremely confident and exuberant young man, has been likened in style and manner to former Great Britain scrum-half Andy Gregory, and he does admit to sharing the characteristics of brashness and assertiveness famously associated with Gregory.
 "I think every scrum-half has got a bit of something in him," he said.
 "I'm only 5ft 6in and I've got to be bossing Craig Smith, who's 6ft and 17st."

-Despite the comparisons with Gregory, Luke has been modelling himself on another Wigan Warriors legend in Adrian Lam.
+Despite the comparisons with Gregory, he modelled himself on another Wigan Warriors legend in Adrian Lam.
 "I always liked Andy Gregory when I was really young but that was mainly through my dad talking about him," he said.
 "It was Adrian Lam really.
 You can't say much more about Adrian Lam, can you?"
 However, the England Academy international insists he "just wants to be Luke Robinson and be the best I can be."

 Robinson played for the Wigan Warriors at scrum half back in the 2003 Super League Grand Final which was lost to the Bradford Bulls.

 He was required again for the first team at the start of 2004 after a further injury to Adrian Lam, however he could not reproduce the form that had helped take Wigan Warriors to the final in the previous season.